 - Painters tape – Painters Masking Tape

-- Make one shape for each paint color that you will be using.
+- Make one shape for each paint color you will be using by gluing the blocks together to make each shape.

 - Yellow = 2 squares glued together

-- Red = ‘S’ like tetris shape
+- Red = ‘S’ like Tetris-inspired shape

 - Hot Pink = single cube